arduino-libraries/Arduino_Cellular/docs/api.md

   : public TinyGsmBG96
 ```

-Represents the interface to the 4G modem module.
+Represents the interface to the 4G modem module which extends the TinyGsmBG96 class.

 ## Summary